Mavelikkara

-Mavelikkara (/ml/) is a municipality in the Onattukara Region of Alappuzha district of Kerala, India.
-It is located 43 km south of the district headquarters in Alappuzha and about 95 km north of the state capital Thiruvananthapuram.
+Mavelikkara (/ml/) is a municipality in Alappuzha district of Kerala, India.

+Mavelikara is situated approximately 43 km south of Alappuzha, the district headquarters, and about 121 km north of Thiruvananthapuram, the state capital.
+It lies roughly 33 km west of Pathanamthitta, another district headquarters in proximity.
+Mavelikara is also equidistant from the district headquarters of Alappuzha, Kottayam, and Kollam.
 As per the 2011 Indian census, Mavelikkara has a population of 26,421 people, and a population density of 2088 /sqkm.

-Mavelikkara (/ml/) is a municipality in the Alappuzha district of Kerala, India.
-It is located 43 km south of the district headquarters in Alappuzha and about 95 km north of the state capital Thiruvananthapuram.
-As per the 2011 Indian census, Mavelikkara has a population of 26,421 people and a population density of 2088 /sqkm.

 Mavelikkara was the erstwhile capital of the feudal kingdom of Odanad and is today a primary economic and cultural hub of the Onattukara region.

 Etymology

 The name Mavelikara is believed to be derived from the words Maveli or Mahabali, the mythical king of Kerala, and Kara means land.
-This land is believed to be the place 'Mattom Mahadeva temple where King Mahabali knelt before Vamana, offering his head for Vamana to keep his feet..
+This land is believed to be the place 'Mattom Mahadeva temple where King Mahabali knelt before Vamana, offering his head for Vamana to keep his feet.
 Another belief is that "Ma" means prosperity, "Veli" means extent, and "Kara" means land.